zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 }
 ```

+Before we can build, we first need to tell our system where our example server is located.
+While we could provide the explicit path to our server in our project, creating an environmental variable with this location will speed up future projects.

+In order to add an environmental variable on a Unix based machine:

+1. `cd ~`
+2. `nano .bash_profile`
+3. Add `export MVD_DESKTOP_DIR=/Users/<user-name>/path/to/zlux/zlux-app-manager/virtual-desktop/`
+4. Save and exit
+5. `source ~/.bash_profile`

 Now we're really ready to build.
 Let's set up our system to automatically perform these steps every time we make updates to the App.